 The data series were checked for stationarity using Augmented Dickey-Fuller (ADF) tests.
 All variables were found to be stationary at levels, allowing for OLS estimation without cointegration concerns.

+Give me

+This section is partially written.

+The study has just focused on data analysis but it is silent about other key aspects of research methodology, which must clearly feature to inform the reader how the study was approached in terms of research philosophy, research approach, research design and strategy, population of the study, sample size if any and sampling techniques, measurements and variables, data collection, ethical considerations, etc.

+The methodology part needs serious revision.

 4. EMPIRICAL RESULTS AND INTERPRETATION